Skip to content

 It is characterized by the presence of multiple cysts in the ovaries and can have other consequences such as very short cycles and hormonal imbalances leading to acne, increased hair growth (hirsutism) and hair loss.

-If you are concerned by these pains, do not hesitate to take a look at our collection of products adapted to SPOK .
-You will find a soothing anti-pain body serum from Miyé , a soothing balm for period pain and oil from Nidéco, Not my problem.
+If you are concerned by these symptoms and PCOS, do not hesitate to take a look at our collection of products adapted to PCOS.
+You will find there, among others, Ovastart for the natural regulation of hormonal imbalance, Serenity Booster for emotional disorders or Balance your sugars against cravings.

 Hyperprolactinemia